tgoelles/SICOPOLIS_database/README.md

 # SICOPOLIS_database

-A tool to generate a database of experiments with the open source ice sheet model SICOPOLIS (http://www.sicopolis.net).
+A tool to generate a database of experiment results of the open source ice sheet model SICOPOLIS (http://www.sicopolis.net).

 **The database serves two purposes:**

 1.)
-Long time storage of simulations including setup and results
+Long time storage of simulations; including setup and results.

 2.)
-Better overview of Simulations
+Better overview of simulations.

-During development I quickly had several hundreds of run, which makes it hard to keep track without a database.
-A database has the additional advantage that it can be searched for different setups or compare results.
+During development I quickly had several hundreds of simulation and it became hard to keep track of all the simulations.
+Therefore I developed the database to document and store my simulations.

-This repository contains a script to convert header files into a CSV file and a database template.
+This repository contains a bash script to convert SICOPOLIS header files into a comma-separated values (CSV) file and a database template.

 ## Database

 I used the mac software Bento ([https://en.wikipedia.org/wiki/Bento_(database)](https://en.wikipedia.org/wiki/Bento_(database))) which unfortunately is not updated any more.
 Nevertheless, I included a database template (Experiments.bentoTemplate).

-You can either use Bento and the template, your use your favourite database program and use my database setup as inspiration for your own.
+You can either use Bento and the template or your use your favourite database program and use my database setup as inspiration.

 The database consists of two main tables, one for experiments and another one for the simulation setups and results.
-Here is a screenshot of the "Experiments" table, where you can design your experiment and write conclusions when the are finished.
+Here is a screenshot of the "Experiments" table, where you can design your experiments and write conclusions when they are finished.

 ![](bento_1.png)